 Finding Accommodations for Adults and Teens with Special Needs

 Adults and teens with special needs must sometimes have accommodations in school and also in employment situations.
 They may be part of a 504 Plan that helps them get the accommodations they need to help them succeed in the learning environment.
 As they leave the school environment and become adults, they must leave behind the security of the school environment and learn to deal with either college or employment situations that are somewhat different.
-Finding the needed accommodations in Woodland Hills, California can make this transition go more smoothly and can give the special needs individual the confidence he or she needs to succeed.
+Finding the needed accommodations in West San Fernando Valley and West Los Angeles, California can make this transition go more smoothly and can give the special needs individual the confidence he or she needs to succeed.

 Being Aware of the Needs

 The American Disabilities Act states that discrimination is prohibited against people with disabilities or special needs in employment and in public accommodations.
 This means that, by law, places of employment must provide needed accommodations for those with special needs, such as autism, Down syndrome, or attention deficit hyperactivity disorder (ADHD).
 However, the employer may not be aware of the specific needs of a special needs employee, so it is up to the employee to be aware of his own needs and to make the employer aware also.
 If the special needs individual learns to do this while in high school, the transition to college or workplace is then made simpler.
 Having a copy of the required accommodations printed out is a convenient way of making everyone aware of what’s needed.